Kanadenagesh/Flaskapp/README.md

 ## Flaskapp
-This Repository contains the Flask Application which lets you share the the Emails for professional purpose.
+This Repository contains the Flask Application which lets user submit name and email.
+And all users will be able to view these details